Uber ties up with AXA for workers' accident cover in France

 No details of the scheme were provided, but a statement from the two companies said there would be further information available once the system was in place in the autumn.

 "This partnership will provide a safety net for the independent workers who enjoy flexible work at the touch of a button and we’ll carry on listening about further improvements we can make to create the best possible experience," said Pierre-Dimitri Gore-Coty, Uber's head of operations for Europe, the Middle East and Africa.
+(Reporting by Andrew Callus; Editing by Sudip Kar-Gupta)